 Before beginning his coaching career, Shepperd lettered with the Tornados for four years (2003-06) as a catcher and was also a player-coach during his junior and senior seasons.
 He helped the squad advance to the ASC Tournament every year during his playing career.
 The Tornados posted a 103-62 record and were co-West Division regular-season champions in 2004.

 Shepperd earned a bachelor's degree in kinesiology from Concordia in 2007 and is nearing the completion of a master's degree in education.
 He is married to the former Vanessa Van Hook of Brenham, Texas.
-The couple is expecting their first child in 2014.
+The couple celebrated the birth of their first child, Marlene Jane, in April of 2014.